NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-input-and-output.md

 * **Description** : Defines the below-grade insulation configuration and specification
 * **Typical values**: Keyword specifying desired foundation insulation configuration
-* **HOT2000 bindings**: When run, __substitute-h2k.rb__ will modify all basements in the .h2k file to reflect the corresponding parameters front the options file.
+* **HOT2000 bindings**: When run, __substitute-h2k.rb__ will modify all basements in the .h2k file to reflect the corresponding parameters from the options file.
 For each foundation specification, the options file must define:
     1. The foundation configuration code (.e.g. `BCCB_4`, `BCEB_4_ALL`, `SCB_29_ALL`)
     2. The interior wall construction code, __or__